chordbook/charts/README.md

 $ ./upload.sh
 ```

+## Acknowledgements

+This library is a fork of the excellent [vexchords](https://github.com/0xfe/vexchords) by Mohit Muthanna Cheppudira.

 ## License

+Copyright (c) 2024 Brandon Keepers and @chordbook contributors
 Copyright (c) 2010 Mohit Muthanna Cheppudira

 Permission is hereby granted, free of charge, to any person obtaining a copy